Perturbative approach to $f(R)$-gravitation in FLRW cosmology: Conclusions

-We could consider applying the present work to an arbitrary (non flat in general) FLRW metric and the problem would become more complicated but we hope the method would work.
+We could consider applying the present approach to an arbitrary (non flat in general) FLRW metric and the problem would become more complicated but we hope the method would work.
+This generalization is necessary if the statement \cite{DiValentino:2019qzk} on the recent data by Planck's satellite is confirmed.\\[1mm] {\bf Note added}: After completing this work we have been informed of the works \cite{Nojiri:2003ft,Nojiri:2006gh, Odintsov:2019evb,Nojiri:2019fft} and related works, which exploit other aspects of the problem by other methods.